Buying

 What is Direct Procurement?

-Direct procurement refers to the process of sourcing goods and materials that are essential to a company’s core operations.
-These are items that directly impact production, such as raw materials, components, or parts used in manufacturing finished products.
-Unlike indirect procurement, which supports day-to-day business needs, direct procurement influences product quality, delivery timelines, and profit margins.
+Direct procurement is the process of purchasing goods and materials that are essential to a company’s core operations.
+It includes items like raw materials and components used in production.
+Unlike indirect procurement, it directly affects product quality, delivery timelines, and overall profitability.

 Ensures Production Continuity